-In 2010, the OFT fined Reckitt Benckiser \pm 10.2 million (reduced from \pm 12 million as part of an early resolution agreement) for the abuse of its dominant position on the market for the NHS supply of certain medicines.
+In 2010, the OFT fined Reckitt Benckiser £10.2 million (reduced from £12 million as part of an early resolution agreement) for the abuse of its dominant position on the market for the NHS supply of certain medicines.
 The claim related to product evergreening.

-In 2016, the CMA fined GSK and two other generic pharmaceutical companies a total of \pounds 45 million for agreeing to delay entry of generic versions of paroxetine, for which GSK held certain patents in the UK.
+In 2016, the CMA fined GSK and two other generic pharmaceutical companies a total of £45 million for agreeing to delay entry of generic versions of paroxetine, for which GSK held certain patents in the UK.
 The CMA's decision was appealed to the CAT which, on 8 March 2018, referred a number of questions to the CJEU.
+In August 2019, the CMA provisionally accepted a £10.1 million settlement from Aspen over an agreement that prevented the entry of a competing version of the drug fludrocortisone.
+Unusually, Aspen has agreed to pay its customer, the NHS, £8 million without the government launching court proceedings.
+Aspen will additionally pay a maximum fine of £2.1 million if the CMA concludes that competition law was infringed.